-The SCCS stands by the conclusions reached in its previous Opinion (SCCS/1601/18) and agrees with RAC that salicylic acid is a developmental toxicant.
+The SCCS maintains its previous opinion (SCCS/1601/18) and agrees with RAC that salicylic acid is a developmental toxicant.
 Harmonised classification of salicylic acid has recently been published in Regulation 2018/1480, where it has been classified as Repr.
 2 (H361d Suspected of damaging the unborn child).